maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption></figcaption>
 </figure>

-Finally, I wanted to make some laser cut parts for my little laptop table.
+Finally, I wanted to make some laser-cut parts for my little laptop table.

-To avoid having to re-vectorize my parts in Inkscape I found a new way to export my parts from Soliworks:
+*To avoid having to re-vectorize my parts in Inkscape I found a new way to export my parts from Soliworks and I highly recommend this method:*

 First, once my part is finished, I make a Solidworks drawing of it.
 I make sure to untick "Display sheet format" to remove the sheet drawings because I don't want them.
 <figure> <center>
   <img src="./../../img/mod03/makeDrawing.jpg" alt="logo text" width="80%" />